Basis-Theory/basistheory-android/docs/CardNumberElement.md

 By default, this element is configured with:

 - The keyboard is configured to only allow numeric input
-- A [mask](/docs/TextElement.md/#masks) is applied to format input values according to the card brand
+- A [mask](/docs/TextElement.md/#masks) is applied to format input values according to the [card brand](#card-brands)
-- The [FutureDateValidator](/docs/TextElement.md/#validators) is applied to restrict input to future dates
+- The [LuhnValidator](/docs/TextElement.md/#validators) is applied to restrict input to [Luhn-valid](https://en.wikipedia.org/wiki/Luhn_algorithm) cards

-This component fully supports the same [style customizations](/docs/Styling.md) to match your brand that are supported on the base [TextElement](/docs/TextElement.md).
+This component fully supports the same [style customizations](/docs/Styling.md) to match your branding that are supported on the base [TextElement](/docs/TextElement.md).

 ## Card Brands

-The first digits of the card are analyzed to determine the card brand, which is made available to your application on the property:
+The first digits of the card number are analyzed to determine the card brand, which is made available to your application via the property:

 | Name        | Type          | Description                                        |
 |-------------|---------------|----------------------------------------------------|